 My particular interest lies in the translation of religious materials, biographies and the like.
 I have done several biographies about Monsignor Celona for the order of the Sisters of Reparation; an interesting translation regarding Elena Lucrezia Cornaro Piscopia (1646-1684): The First Woman in the World to Earn a University Degree by Francesco Ludovico Maschietto; and for me the most important work was a translation of a work into Italian of the life of Fr.
 Gerald Fitzgerald “A Prophet for the Priesthood” by Fr.
 John Hardon, which will initiate the process for the cause for sainthood of Fr.
-Fitzgerald after it is translated into various other languages.
+Fitzgerald.

-Besides my translations I find it very rewarding to be teaching at Carnegie Mellon not only because of the highly motivated students but also because of the camaraderie that has existed in the department since I began here in 1991.
-What good is this gift I’ve been given if I can’t share it?
+Besides my translations I find it very rewarding to be teaching at Carnegie Mellon not only because of the highly motivated students but also because of the camaraderie that exists in the department.